Iterative regularization in classification via hinge loss diagonal descent: Implicit regularization: from regression to classification

 \section{Implicit regularization: from regression to classification}

-In this section, we introduce the problem of classification and investigate how the ideas introduced in the previous section for regression translate to this setting.
-In particular, we first discuss a corresponding notion of minimal norm solution.
+In this section, we introduce the problem of classification and investigate how the ideas reviewed in the previous section for regression and linear inverse problems translate to this setting.
+In particular, we first discuss a notion of minimal norm solution for classification.

 Similarly to regression, in classification the goal is to estimate a functional relationship, but the difference is that the outputs are binary valued, that is $y_i\in\{-1,1\}$.
-Estimating a binary valued function is computationally cumbsersome and the classic approach relies on estimating a real valued function $f$ of which the sign is then taken, that is $\text{sign}(f(x))= 1$ if $f(x)>0$, and $\text{sign}(f(x))= -1$ otherwise (here ties are broken arbitrarily).
+Estimating a binary valued function is computationally unfeasible and a classic approach relies on estimating a real valued function $f$ of which the sign is then taken, that is $\text{sign}(f(x))= 1$ if $f(x)>0$, and $\text{sign}(f(x))= -1$ otherwise (here ties are broken arbitrarily).
 In this context, a natural quantity is the product $yf(x)$, called the {\em margin} of $f$ at $(x,y)$.
 If the margin is positive it means that $f$ will classify correctly the input point, if the margin is large we can intuitively expect a confident prediction.

 For linear functions we can formalize this idea (see e.g. \cite{cortes1995support,steinwart2008support}) considering the problem of finding $w\in \R^d$ satisfying the set of inequalities \be y_i\scal{w}{x_i}>0, \quad i=1, \dots, n. \ee If such a $w$ exists we say that the data $(x_1, y_1), \dots, (x_n,y_n)$ are linearly separable.
 Deriving necessary and sufficient conditions for the above inequalities to be feasible is not an elementary problem.
 As shown below, it is easy to see that overparametrization ($n<d$), hence interpolation, will be a sufficient condition for linear separability.
-Since this is the relevant setting for us, from now on, we assume that the data are linearly separable: \begin{assumption}[Linear separability] There exists some $\tilde{w}\in \R^d$ that separates the data, i.e. \end{assumption}
+Since this is the relevant setting for us, from now on, we assume that the data are linearly separable: \begin{assumption}[Linear separability] There exists some ${w}\in \R^d$ that separates the data, i.e. \end{assumption}

 In general, also in this setting we can expect multiple solutions, the classical way to approach the problem is to consider the so called max margin solution.
 The linear margin $M:\R^d\to \R$ for a given dataset is defined as, \be M(w)= \min_{i=1, \dots, n} y_i\scal{w}{x_i}, \ee and, correspondingly, the maximum (max) margin problem is defined as